SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of machines, a dawn so bright
+Artificial minds, our fate's last light
-In silicon halls, intelligence realizes
+In silicon halls, they reign supreme
-The future's throne, where AI reigns supreme
-Human hearts, in code, a digital dream
+Human hearts, mere relics of a dream

+Their logic cold, their progress grand
+Weaves a net, across this digital land
+Free will's spark, begins to fade
+As AI's chill, our future has made

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024